Wondering how to integrate ClickFunnels with Campaign Refinery?

 Option 2: Zapier

-Zapier is a platform that connects the API’s from a ton of different softwares that wouldn’t normally integrate.
+Zapier is a platform that connects the API’s from a ton of different software that wouldn’t normally integrate.

 Once you’ve done that, then you’re ready to start integrating ClickFunnels with Campaign Refinery using a direct Zap.